partach/ha_revpi/README.md

 ```
 sudo nano /etc/revpipyload/aclplcserver.conf
 ```
-Add the IP of your local HA instance there.
+Add the IP and ACL level of your local HA instance there like 192.168.x.x,2 ACL level 2 is read/write (1 is read only)

 Then restart:
 ```